FedeMadoery/awesome-resources/README.md

 ## Tools :flashlight:
 * [Majestic](https://github.com/Raathigesh/majestic/) /**Majestic** is an open source project for testing with JEST
+* [Storybook](https://storybook.js.org/) / **Storybook** is an open source tool for developing UI components in isolation for React, Vue, and Angular.

 ## Others :christmas_tree:
 * [Frinkiac](https://frinkiac.com/) / The Simpsons Search Engine - Create Memes and GIFs.